-Firewood collection is not permitted in Yosemite Valley, except it is allowed only within campground boundaries.
+Firewood collection is not permitted in Yosemite Valley, except within campground boundaries.
 Firewood collection is allowed outside Yosemite Valley below 9,600 feet.
-Collection is limited to wood less than six inches in diameter.
+Collection is limited to dead and downed wood less than six inches in diameter.
 Do not collect pine cones, needles, or sequoia wood.
 Please don't bring firewood from more than 50 miles away to prevent spread of forest pests.
 You can purchase firewood at stores near most campgrounds.

 Stove and charcoal fires are allowed in campgrounds 24 hours per day.

 Camping Outside of Campgrounds and Sleeping in Vehicles